Raphide: Harmful effects

 Raphides can produce severe toxic reactions by facilitating the passage of toxin through the herbivore's skin when the tissue containing the raphides also contains toxins.
 The lethal dose to mice is around 15 mg/kg.
-Raphides seem to be a defense mechanism against plant predators, as they are likely to tear and harm the soft tissues of the throat or esophagus of a plant predator chewing on the plant's leaves.
+Raphides seem to be a defense mechanism against plant consuming animals, as they are likely to tear and harm the soft tissues of the throat or esophagus of an animal chewing on the plant's leaves.
 The venomous process is in two stages: mechanical pricking and injection of harmful protease.
 Typically ingestion of plants containing raphides, like those common in certain houseplants, can cause immediate numbing followed shortly by painful edema, vesicle formation and dysphagia accompanied by painful stinging and burning to the mouth and throat with symptoms occurring for up to two weeks.
 Airway assessment and management are of the highest priority, as are extensive irrigation and analgesics in eye exposure.

 Raphides cannot normally be destroyed by boiling; that requires an acidic environment or chemical solvents like ether.
 Plants containing large amounts of raphides are generally acrid and unpalatable.
 However, it is not always possible to detect the presence of raphides through taste alone.
-In some tubers such as Indian turnip which contain large quantities of raphides, the roots are not unpalatable when cooked because the raphides are bound within a matrix of starch which prevents the tongue from sensing their presence.
+In some tubers such as the Indian turnip which contain large quantities of raphides, the roots are not unpalatable when cooked because the raphides are bound within a matrix of starch which prevents the tongue from sensing their presence.
 Some other plants store raphides in mucilaginous environments and also do not taste acrid.

+There is some doubt about the role of raphides in defense against herbivory.
+Insects are only rarely affected by them, and no more than by sand.
+Ruminants are not harmed by them, because certain bacteria in their rumen help to degrade oxalate.